 Every Shih Tzu dog alive today is descended from one of the last 14 pups used to rebuild the breed after its numbers dwindled to just seven males and seven females.

-You might like: Shih Tzu Purpose
+You might like: What Were Shih Tzus Bred for

 Ancient Roots